 - Transportation costs

 We think it’s important that you know how utilizing plastic can help improve your bottom line.
-That’s why we want you to have all the information you need to make an informed decision about your product packaging.
+That’s why we want you to have all the information you need to make knowledgeable decisions about product packaging.

-Watch the video below to learn more about the cost benefits of plastic packaging versus glass.
-For a more in-depth overview of each advantage, continue reading!
+Watch the video to learn more about the cost benefits of plastic packaging versus glass.
+Continue reading for a more in-depth overview of each advantage.

 Plastic Reduces Production Costs

 Right from the start, glass has a cost disadvantage compared to plastic: glass is more expensive to produce.
 The manufacturing processes for both plastic and glass packaging are overall quite similar, as both involve heating the material and then using molds to give it its desired shape and thickness.
 Where glass production differs from plastic is in the amount of energy required to manufacture each bottle.

 Depending on its specifications, glass melts at between 1400°C to 1600°C. Meanwhile, plastic melts at a much lower temperature, at around only 170°C. This means plastic requires significantly less energy to shape and manufacture.

 Further, advancements in molding technologies continue to lower plastics production costs, as bottles can be shaped using less heat and more quickly, requiring even less energy.
 Taken as a whole, plastic production is a more efficient process than that of glass.

 Working with a reputable plastic manufacturer ensures products are efficiently produced and costs will be reduced.
 This makes plastic an optimal packaging solution for you and the consumer.